fininhop/free-code-camp/algorithms/title-case-a-sentence.md

   //Get the first character of the courrent word, and transform it into capital. arrChars[0] = arrChars[0].toUpperCase();

   //By bringing together, all the items of the array called (arrayChars).
-  //Is achieved as a result:
+Is achieved as a result:
   // * A text string (arrChars.join('')) with the first letter capitalized.
 (Which corresponds to the current word)
   //Finally, the array named (arrWords) is updated. arrWords[i] = arrChars.join('');